-Tents & canopies can be anchored down by using either rope tie downs or ratchet assemblies (consisting of ratchet buckles and straps).
-While each method of anchoring is effective, ropes and ratchets have significant differences.
+Tents and canopies are attached to anchors by guy lines, either rope tie downs or ratchet assemblies (consisting of ratchet buckles and straps).
+Guy lines connect the poles or frame fitting locations to the anchors, creating tension that keeps the tents installed.
+While each guy line option is effective, ropes and ratchet assemblies have significant differences.

-Ratchet buckles are a new innovation in the tent industry and standard on all GetTent.com tent & canopy systems.
-The ratchet buckle is attached to the stake anchor and then fastened to a strap that is attached to the tent top; at this point the ratchet is now able to be tightened down, holding the tent in place.
-The major benefit of the ratchet assembly (buckle and strap) system is the efficiency they provide when compared to the rope tensioning system.
-Ratchets assemblies allow for a reduction in labor costs because they are much easier to use and can be tightened by a single person.
-The ratchets are also much stronger, achieve a higher level of tension, and require less maintenance.
-The only down fall of a ratchet system is the initial cost; ratchet buckles are more expensive than ropes.
-However over the life of the tent installation process there is a tremendous labor savings in setup and teardown.
+The benefit of the ratchet assembly system is the efficiency provided when compared to traditional rope systems.
+Ratchets assemblies allow for a reduction in labor costs due to their ease of use and can be tightened by a single person.
+The ratchets are also much stronger, achieve a higher level of tension, and require less maintenance over an installation.
+A major draw back of ratchet assemblies is the initial cost, though over the life of the tent and repeated installations there are tremendous labor savings in setup and tear down.

-Stakes anchors are integral to both methods of tent & canopy anchoring.
-When anchoring a tent using either ropes or ratchets, the stakes need to be driven completely vertical at a distance that is half the height of the side pole (approximately 42" - 48" for a 7' or 8' eave height).
-This will create a 45 degree angle, which in turn will produce vertical forces that are equivalent to the lateral forces on the tent stake.
-This results in the strongest point of reference..
+By far the most common anchor used for tents, stakes are driven into the ground with guy lines attached to the tops.
+Each stake should be installed vertically at a distance that is half the height of the side pole (approximately 42" - 48" for a 7' or 8' eave height).
+This will create a 45 degree angle, which in turn produces vertical forces that are equivalent to the lateral forces on the tent stake.

 Stakes can be standard steel rods or auger stakes with blades for more loose ground.